pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 connectors.
 It is out of scope for this PDEP to implement changes to any connectors existing in the pandas code base.

-Some ideas for the future related to this PDED include:
+Some ideas for future discussion related to this PDED include:

+- Automatically loading of I/O plugins when pandas is imported.

 - Removing from the pandas code base some of the least frequently used connectors, such as SAS, SPSS or Google BigQuery, and move them to third-party connectors